FaraazArsath/FaraazArsath/README.md

 ## Faraaz Arsath - Data Scientist 👨‍💻
-👋🏻 Hi!, Welcome to my Github Profile.
+👋🏻 Hey, Welcome to my Github Profile.
 - ⚕️ Biomedical Engineering background with 8+ years of professional experience
 - 📊 Transitioned to Data Science in 2022
 - 🌍 Active contributor to Omdena community projects and real-world AI challenges